fyscher/mimik/share/en_CA.ascii/man3/strncpy.md

 `strncpy` shall copy the string contents of string *src* to buffer *dst*.
 The function shall stop on NULL character, or on character index *n*.
 `strncpy` shall return a pointer to the start of *dst*.
 The user shall be responsible for the allocation of the buffer *dst*, its size being that of *n*.
+The *dst* buffer may not be NULL terminated.

 # Environment Variables